Rua Augusto Corrêa, 1 Guamá, CEP: 66075-110 Belém-PA – Universitário, Belém – PA.

 Slides and presentations

-Investigated in “The Impacts of Mining and the Post-Extractivism Era” hearing in Toronto on 28 February 2025, ahead of the Prospectors & Developers Association of Canada (PDAC) conference.
+“The Impacts of Mining and the Post-Extractivism Era” hearing was held in Toronto on 28 February 2025, ahead of the Prospectors & Developers Association of Canada (PDAC) conference.
 This session exposed environmental destruction and human rights abuses caused by Canadian mining projects under the guise of a “green transition.”

 Cases heard in Toronto included: